robsontenorio/vue-api-query/README.md

 This package helps you quickly to build requests for REST API.
 Move your logic and backend requests to dedicated classes.
 Keep your code clean and elegant.

-🔥  If you use Laravel, this package matchs perfectly with [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder).
+🔥  If you use Laravel, this package matches perfectly with [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder).

 # Basic usage